 - Activities outlined in the Theory of Change (ie, Outputs/Inputs)

 - Assumptions that have been identified in association within the Theory of Change

 - Potential negative and unintended effects in association with the Theory of Change

 - The Outcomes identified within the Theory of Change

 - The Impacts identified within the Theory of Change

 - As the geographic scope of the MarinTrust programme, the scope of the MEL system is also defined as global

-- Time boundaries for activities are aligned with those of IFFO RS resources available
+- Time boundaries for activities are aligned with those of MarinTrust resources available

 - Performance monitoring though Outcome and Impact evaluations

-For any further information in relation to the MarinTrust MEL system please contact the Monitoring, Evaluation and Learning Coordinator who is the principal person responsible for the M&E system at firstname.lastname@example.org or email@example.com.
+For any further information in relation to the MarinTrust MEL system please contact the Impacts Manager who is the principal person responsible for the M&E system at email@example.com or firstname.lastname@example.org.